Nicky Harman

-Nicky Harman is a UK-based prize-winning literary translator, working from Chinese to English and focussing on contemporary fiction, literary non-fiction, and occasionally poetry, by a wide variety of authors.
+Nicky Harman is a UK-based literary translator, working from Chinese to English and focussing on contemporary fiction, literary non-fiction, and occasionally poetry, by a wide variety of authors.
 When not translating, she spends time promoting contemporary Chinese fiction to English-language readers.
 She volunteers for Paper Republic, a non-profit registered in the UK, where she is also a trustee.
 She writes blogs (for instance Asian Books Blog), give talks and lectures, and takes part in literary events and festivals, especially with the Leeds Centre for New Chinese Writing.
 She also mentors new translators, teaches summer schools (Norwich, London, Warwick and Bristol), and judges translation competitions.
 She tweets, with Helen Wang, as the China Fiction Bookclub @cfbcuk.

 She taught on the MSc in Translation at Imperial College until 2011 and was co-chair of the Translators Association (Society of Authors) 2014–2017.

 Life and career

 Harman studied Chinese at the University of Leeds, and first went to China in 1974.